 The Arlington Visual Art Studio Tour (AVAST) is a self-guided free tour of artists in their studios held throughout Arlington County, Virginia in early autumn.
 This is a non-juried showcase for local artists to feature their work, processes and studio spaces, and for the community to experience the richness and diversity of visual arts to be found in Arlington County.

-In 2020, our tour is entirely online, with videos and Facebook Live events featuring artists in their studios.
-This format not only helps our artists and visitors feel safe and secure, it also provides an opportunity to “visit” far more studios than would be feasible in-person.
-Moreover, this virtual tour will showcase Arlington studios to art lovers around the country and the world!
+In 2020, our tour was entirely online, with videos and Facebook Live events featuring artists in their studios.
+This format not only helped our artists and visitors feel safe and secure, it also provided an opportunity to “visit” far more studios than would be feasible in-person.
+Moreover, this virtual tour showcases Arlington studios to art lovers around the country and the world!

 Frequently Asked Questions:

 Do I need to have a Facebook account to watch the Facebook Live videos?
 You do not need a Facebook account to view our videos and content on a PC.
 In most cases, you do need an account to watch on a mobile device.
 You also need to be logged in to a Facebook account to comment on the video.

 Do I need to have the Facebook app to watch on my mobile device?
 No, you can watch on a browser, though you will probably need to log in.

 What is AVAST?
 It stands for Arlington Visual Arts Studio Tour.
 “Avast” is also a nautical term that means “stop”.

 Is there a ticket fee?
 No, the event is free and unticketed.